flenniken/collections/readme.md

 You can zoom and pan an image with two fingers.
 A double tap cycles through the zoom point, fit-to-screen, and fill-screen views.
 You can play live photos with a long press.
+Longer videos you press a play button.

 You scroll left and right to go to the previous and next images in the collection.
 The next and previous images line up pixel perfect side by